A speculative novel about an amphibious threat held dire warnings for interwar Europe.

 The fact that lobsters ‘walked’ on their claws puzzled even Aristotle.
 He had to employ all his deductive genius to explain why.

-It took a long while for Rudolph the Red-Nosed Reindeer to team up with Santa Claus.
-But once he did, there was no stopping him.
+It took a long while for Rudolph and the other reindeer to team up with Santa Claus.
+But once they did, there was no stopping them.

 In 1822 a badly abused donkey became the first animal to receive justice in a British court.